Deanna Rose Children’s Farmstead has been a family-friendly gem in Overland Park for decades.

 The Children’s Farmstead was renamed in 1985 to honor Deanna Sue Rose, an Overland Park police officer killed in the line of duty.

-In January, 1985, Deanna was injured when a suspect she was trying to arrest on suspicion of driving while intoxicated knocked her to the ground and ran her over.
+In January, 1985, Rose was injured when a suspect she was trying to arrest on suspicion of driving while intoxicated knocked her to the ground and ran her over.
 She died two days later from her injuries.

 Prior to working for Overland Park, Officer Rose graduated Cum Laude from Wichita State University in criminal justice and was a member of the San Diego County Sheriff’s Office.